nesi/support-docs/docs/Storage/Nearline_long-term_storage/Nearline_Long-Term_Storage_Service.md

 The data will be mapped into the same directory structure under `/nesi/nearline/` (see below).

+> ### Warning
+>
+> Please ensure your file or directory names do not contain spaces,
+> non-standard characters or symbols.
+This may cause issues when
+> uploading or downloading files.

 The recommended file size to archive is between 1 GB and 1 TB.
-The client will not accept any directory or file list containing any file smaller than 64 MB or larger than 1 TB.
+The client **will not** accept any directory or file list containing any file smaller than 64 MB or larger than 1 TB.

 The Nearline client also checks file and directory permissions.
 Specifically, before uploading a directory or the contents of a file